entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/assignments/session_01.md

 * Follow these instructions for [setting up your GitHub repo](https://github.com/entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/blob/main/getting%20started%20with%20github/github%20instructions.md).
 Create a repo for this class, and send me the url via Discord DM.

+* Join our Discord server (check your City Tech email for the invite link.
+If you did not receive it, email me at IPokorny@citytech.cuny.edu)